Official tourism website for Northern Ireland

 About

-Carlingford Lough Ferry terminals are located in Greencastle, County Down (just one hour from Belfast) and Greenore, County Louth.
-The crossing takes approximately 20 minutes.
-Enjoy panoramic views of one of Ireland’s most scenic and legendary loughs, surrounded by the majestic Mourne Mountains and the dramatic Cooley Peninsula from the visitor viewing deck during the 20 minute crossing.
+While onboard passengers can enjoy panoramic views of one of Ireland’s most scenic and legendary loughs, surrounded by the majestic Mourne Mountains and the dramatic Cooley Peninsula from the visitor viewing deck.

 On arrival to Greenore, the picturesque heritage town of Carlingford is located just 3km from our terminal.
-Enjoy a day exploring this beautiful heritage town, with its castles and greenway coastal walk before continuing your onward journey.
-If returning to Belfast, you can return via the ferry and take the scenic Mourne Mountain Coastal route towards Newcastle and Downpatrick, or take Carlingford Lough route via Omeath towards Newry, where you will meet the main Dublin Belfast Motorway.
+Enjoy a day exploring Carlingford’s castles, restaurants, boutique shops and greenway coastal walk before continuing your onward journey, towards Omeath, Newry, Cooley, Dundalk or further afield.

-The ferry carries all categories of vehicles incl: Cars, Coaches, Caravans, Campervans & Motorbikes.
+The ferry carries all categories of vehicles inc: Cars, Coaches, Caravans, Campervans & Motorbikes.

 Departure is on the hour every hour from Greencastle, Co.
 Down